mattbrictson/dotfiles/README.md

 Fancy git status is automatically included in the prompt:

     ~/.../mbrictson/dotfiles (master *%)$

-An `edit` shim will launch `mate` (TextMate) if you are on your local Mac, and fall back to `vi` if you are logged in via ssh.
+An `edit` shim will launch `subl` (Sublime Text 2) if you are on your local Mac, and fall back to `vi` if you are logged in via ssh.
 This shim is used as the git editor and svn editor.

-The `mp` script (short for "(Text)Mate project") opens a directory in TextMate.
-But unlike the basic `mate` command, if the directory does not already have a `.tm_properties`, a basic one will be created.

 ## Credits